datto/php-json-rpc/README.md

 	php examples/server.php
 	```

-2. Take a look at the examples in the "tests" directory, and then replace them with
+2. Take a look at the code "examples/src"--then replace it with your own!
-your own code.

 ## Unit tests